lainio/err2/README.md

 ```

 We have now described design-by-contract for development and runtime use.
 What
-makes err2's assertion packages unique and extremely powerful is its use for
+makes err2's assertion packages unique, and extremely powerful, is its use for
 automatic testing as well.

 #### Assertion Package for Unit Testing

-The same asserts can be used during the unit tests:
+The same asserts can be used **and shared** during the unit tests:

 ```go
 func TestWebOfTrustInfo(t *testing.T) {